ben-duffin/xServer/README.md

 * "pop:xxx" to view message index number xxx
 * "memo:xxxxx" to broadcast message to all clients
 * "exit" to disconnect for the server
-* "elevate:xxxxx" to elevate client to root and allow server commands below
+* "elevate:xxxxx" where xxxxxx is the password to elevate client to root and allow server commands below

 # Server Commands
 * "stop" to pause server from accepting new connections